Looking to improve digital customer engagement? Behavioral emails could be your answer.

 5. Web views

 With proper tracking and systems in place, you can see when customers view specific pages or products on your website.
 If you find that a customer is viewing multiple pieces of content related to renewable energy, you can build an automated email or email series that is triggered to send after a specific number of views.
-You can automatically send them communications that answer common questions about the topics they are researching.
+This allows you to automatically send them communications that answer common questions about the topics they are researching.

 Take action on customers who don’t regularly open emails.
 For example, if a customer doesn’t open their eNewsletter for six months, you can set up an automated re-engagement campaign to encourage them to update their email preferences and subscriptions.